#BBQBecky called the cops on Kenzie Smith. Now he's running for Oakland City Council.

 Not long after Smith’s run-in with Schulte, an Oakland council member nominated him to a position on Oakland’s Park and Recreation Advisory Committee.
 Smith, 37, now says he has filed the paperwork to vie for council in District 2, where he’ll face an uphill battle against incumbent Abel Guillen and local housing activist Nikki Bas Fortunato.

 But Smith, the brother of Bay Area rap legend Mistah F.A.B., has strong local connections.
-He and his wife, Michelle Snider, are the co-founders and co-owners of Dope Era, a local music and culture magazine.
+He and his wife, Michelle Snider, are the co-founders and co-owners of Dope Era Magazine, a local music and culture magazine.
 Through Dope Era and his work with other community groups, Smith, a lifelong East Bay resident, has helped organize a range of initiatives, including resource drives for the homeless, backpack drives for Oakland schoolkids, hygiene kit drives, and STI testing events.
 He recently helped raise more than $14,000 for a local homeless man targeted in another viral incident—a video showed a jogger throwing the man’s belongings into the trash and the lake.
 (Smith told Mother Jones he is now trying to help the man find an apartment.)
 He and his friend from the barbecue encounter, Smith says, also hope to launch a nonprofit that will focus on youth job and leadership training.

 Since announcing his council ambitions in June, Smith has officially declared his candidacy, begun collecting the signatures he needs to accept campaign donations, and started building a campaign staff.
 His platform, he told Mother Jones, will focus on homelessness and renters’ rights—key Bay Area issues—as well as education, and jobs for youth.